 Funding platform for ideas that bring local places to life.
-Waiving their 5% fee and relaxing their criteria to help grassroots projects
+Can match funds raised through their partner funders.

 Community Action Norfolk provide guidance and support to charities and community organisations.
 They produce a monthly funding newsletter and can help find funding.
 For more information or to sign up please email firstname.lastname@example.org

 Community Action Suffolk have a regularly updated resource for funding for charities and social enterprises affected by Covid 19.